 ACTPs are intended to be implanted, transplanted, infused, or transferred from a donor into an animal recipient.
 Sometimes the donor and recipient are the same animal.
 Sometimes the donor and recipient are different animals of the same species.
 And other times, the donor and recipient are different species.

-Most ACTPs meet the legal definition of “drug” because they are intended to treat, control, or prevent a disease or other condition — such as osteoarthritis — or to affect the structure or function of the body — such as improving fertility.
-Therefore, FDA regulates these products as animal drugs.
-The same laws and regulations that apply to other animal drugs also apply to ACTPs.
+Most ACTPs are regulated by FDA under the Food, Drug, and Cosmetics Act because they are intended to treat, control, or prevent a disease or other condition — such as osteoarthritis — or to affect the structure or function of the body — such as improving fertility.
 FDA must review and approve these products before companies can legally market them.

 The pre-market review is integral to FDA’s ability to protect animal and public health.
-During the review, the agency evaluates information submitted by the company to make sure the animal drug is safe and effective for its intended use and that the drug is properly manufactured and adequately labeled and packaged.
-If FDA determines that the data show the animal drug is safe, effective, and high-quality, the agency approves the drug for the uses listed on the label.
+During the review, the agency evaluates information submitted by the company to make sure the product is safe and effective for its intended use and that the product is properly manufactured and adequately labeled and packaged.
+If FDA determines that the data show the product is safe, effective, and high-quality, the agency approves the product for the uses listed on the label.

 Unapproved Animal Drugs

-An ACTP that meets the legal definition of a drug but is marketed without FDA approval is an unapproved animal drug.
+An ACTP that is regulated by FDA, but is marketed without FDA approval, is an unapproved ACTP.
 It is illegal to market an unapproved ACTP because it hasn’t gone through the required FDA pre-market review and approval process.
 Unapproved ACTPs may not be safe, effective, properly manufactured, or adequately labeled or packaged.
 Currently, no ACTPs are FDA-approved.

 FDA recognizes that certain ACTPs, while unapproved, pose a lower risk to human and animal safety than other categories of ACTPs.
 The agency intends to prioritize use of its resources for certain ACTPs in a manner that is protective of human and animal health, based on risk, and informed by available science and data.
 FDA provides a publicly available list of those ACTPs that the agency has determined are lower risk following a review of product-specific information.